oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 ## Dataset

-This workshop will use a public dataset from the US National Parks (www.nps.gov) web site.
+This workshop will use a public dataset from the [US National Parks] (https://www.nps.gov/subjects/science/science-data.htm) web site.
 There are two tables, a PARKS table that describes the different National Parks, and a PARK_IMAGES table that has one or more images for each of the parks.

 ## Tools